ploomber/doc/examples/dash/plotly-large-dataset/README.md

 # Plotting large datasets in Dash

-Interactive Dash application that plots large datasets using:
+Interactive Dash applications that display a figure denoting flight date and time (24h) vs flight delay time (minute).
+You can select the date range you want to visualize in `resampler` and `combined`.

+The applications plot large datasets using one of:
 - [**WebGL**](https://plotly.com/python/webgl-vs-svg/) (in `webgl` folder): a powerful technology that uses GPU to accelerate computation, helping you render figures more effectively.
 This method is generally ideal for figures with up to 100,000-200,000 markers (terminology for data points in charts), depending on the power of your GPU.
 For figures larger than that, it's often optimal to aggregate the data points first

 ![](static/app_webgl.png)